 Data interchange between the Clearing House and the Clearing Participant shall be performed in accordance with the procedure established in the EDI Agreement with Moscow Exchange.

-Electronic document formats, including the formats of clearing reports, shall be established in the EDI Agreement with Moscow Exchange.
+Electronic document formats, including the formats of clearing reports, shall be established in the EDI Agreement.
 Document forms to be completed by a Clearing Participant (standard forms of applications, details forms, other documents) and clarifications as to how they are to be completed are provided in the List of Forms posted on the Web site.

 Electronic documents (messages) interchanged between the Clearing House and a Clearing Participant and signed either with an electronic signature of the Clearing House or the Clearing Participant as set forth by the EDI Agreement with Moscow Exchange shall have the same validity as hard copy documents signed by representatives and under the corporate seals of the Clearing House and/or the Clearing Participant (regardless of whether or not such documents also exist in hard copy).